KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NewsAPI by mumblebaj](https://github.com/mumblebaj/MMM-NewsAPI)

+1. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-1. Recommendation: Found `XMLHttpRequest` in file `MMM-NewsAPI.js`: Replace it with built-in fetch.
+2. Recommendation: Found `XMLHttpRequest` in file `MMM-NewsAPI.js`: Replace it with built-in fetch.
-2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-3. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+4. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NewsFeedTicker by justjim1220](https://github.com/justjim1220/MMM-NewsFeedTicker)

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Issue: The license in the package.json (ISC) doesn't match the license file (GPL-3.0).
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `fetcher.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `fetcher.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require("request")` in file `fetcher.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require("request")` in file `fetcher.js`: Replace it with built-in fetch.
-6. Outdated: Found `MichMich/MagicMirror` in file `fetcher.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `fetcher.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-9. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-next-episode by PierreGode](https://github.com/PierreGode/MMM-next-episode)